glassnotes/ELEC-221/README.md

 1. [2024-10-03] DT Fourier series coefficients; filters
 1. [2024-10-10] Introducing the Fourier transform
 1. [2024-10-15] Properties of the CT Fourier Transform
+1. [2024-10-17] The CT Fourier transform properties: convolution and multiplication